HarunaTech/Readme-Generator-/starter/Readme.md

 * [Questions](#questions)

 ## Installation
-dfdsdf
+rtyuio

 ## Usage
-sdfgds
+rtyuifdfghi

 ## Contributing
-dfdsdf
+dfghj

 ## Tests
-sdfds
+dftyu

 ## License
-MIT
+Apache License 2.0

 ## Questions
-For further enquiries, please contact me by email sdsd Kindly have a look at the my Githug repo for more info https://github.com/sddsd
+For further enquiries, please contact me by email dftyuiuyfyui Kindly have a look at the my Github repo for more info https://github.com/dtyuiuyfyui